Small business represents the economic engine of our society – particularly within the 24th District.

 We face significant threats to farming and species survival, an increase in extreme storm events, and coastal flooding as the result of climate change just to name a few critical issues.
 These pose serious long-term threats, and they require serious long-term solutions.

-I am committed to working at the federal level to support the state and local Los Angeles community so that it has the flexibility and resources it needs to improve elementary and secondary education in a way that works best for students.
+I am committed to working at the federal level to support the District 24th communities, so that it has the flexibility and resources it needs to improve elementary and secondary education in a way that works best for students.
 Additionally, we need to raise the standards for teacher training programs, as well as teacher salaries to recruit and retain quality educators.

 I support magnet and charter schools, the head start program, and evaluation and training programs for struggling teachers.
 I am not a supporter of the Common Core as this limits the success of our diverse student population.